 You can call for Ghost Tour information at their number, or email them for all the needed information:

-We're Karen & Bill - We've lived here in Tombstone, but haven't always lived here.
-But we'd always been regular visitors.
-We moved here after we retired from our jobs.
+We’re Karen & Bill – We’ve lived here in Tombstone, but haven’t always lived here.
+But we’d always been regular visitors.
+We moved here after we retired.
 It was something we always wanted to do, because we love the town & its history.
-And now we have Our Related Business Here.

-When we've visited we stay in Tombstone Motels and Bed & Breakfasts.
-One B & B in particular had a haunted Tombstone history to it.
-The Welcome Book in the room we stayed in described its ghosts!
-It was the Tombstone Bordello B & B.
+When we’ve visited we’ve stayed in Tombstone Motels, or we’ve chosen other options, such as Bed & Breakfasts.
+One particular B & B had a haunted Tombstone history to it.
+It was the Tombstone Bordello B & B. The Welcome Book in our room described its ghosts!

 Originally located in the Red-light district, it was on Allen Street between 6th & 7th Streets.
-As Tombstone was modernized, the area was razed in 1923 and a school built in that area.
-As an 1881 home, it was moved to the location at 107 W. Allen St. A judge owned it, and along with his wife updated it with modern utilities.
+As Tombstone was modernized, the area was razed in 1923 and a school built there.
+This 1881 home was moved to this location at 107 W. Allen St. A judge owned it, and along with his wife updated it with modern utilities.
 Finally it became a B & B and still is.

 The haunted Tombstone spirit visitors there seem to be associated with it being a brothel.
 Bill senses the spirit world more easily than I do.
-But on occasion I do see glimpses of it.
+But on occasion I do see glimpses.
 I did so there.
-I remember seeing a fleeting glimpse of a man in a long dark coat - like a Duster.
+I saw a fleeting glimpse of a man in a long dark coat – like a Duster.
 Bill also saw a woman in a flowing gown.
 He almost continually had this uneasy sense of a presence there.

 The entire place has now been remodeled, unfortunately, from the authentic look it had when we stayed there.
-We don't know if the ghostly presence is still there or not.
-If you stay - we'd love to hear if you have any of those types of "haunted Tombstone" experiences!
-Message us Here>
+We don’t know if the ghostly presence is still there or not.
+If You Stay – we’d love to hear if you have any of those types of “haunted Tombstone” experiences!

 When we retired we found the house we wanted to purchase in Tombstone.
 We knew we wanted to be in walking distance to town - yet not right in the middle of all the action.
 We knew the basic type of house we liked.